 What does it take to build a lovely marriage?
-What advice could I give?
 What would keep the two of them loving each other in the years to come?

 And I thought about the things I wish I would have known from the beginning – those things that really matter at the end of the day.
 Some are big and some are small, but they all add up over the years to a strong, loving marriage.

 Here’s what I want to share with her and any others looking for that kind of love . . . .

 25 Tips I Want to Share with Younger Wives

 1. Hold hands whenever you can.
 We do and always have.
 We’ll clasp hands when sitting next to each other on the couch, while we’re driving along in the car, and when we’re out walking.
 A simple connecting that goes a long way.

 2. Pray for him every day.
 Faithfully.
 What better gift than to offer up a prayer for him?
 Ask God to bless him, protect him, and work in his life.